Chinese premier urges IOC to oppose politicisation of sports | Sports-Games

 Chinese premier urges IOC to oppose politicisation of sports

 Bach said China plays an important role in maintaining world peace and promoting mutual development and IOC is willing to strengthen cooperation with China to promote the development of the Olympic movement.
-Beijing has repeatedly said it opposes any attempts to politicise sporting events.
+Xinhua gave no specific details on what points Li raised with Bach.

-After a match between Hong Kong and Iran at the World Ice Hockey championships in Bosnia in February, a song linked to Hong Kong's anti-government protests in 2019 was played instead of China's March of the Volunteers anthem, resulting in condemnation from government authorities and an investigation.
-A similar occurrence happened during a match between Hong Kong and South Korea at the Asian Rugby Seven series tournament in Incheon last November when the protest song was played.
+Countries including Canada, the United States and Britain held a diplomatic boycott of the Winter Olympic games in Beijing last year over concerns about China's human rights.
+China at the time called the boycotts "political posturing" and a smear campaign.
+Beijing has also been angered by the playing of a Hong Kong protest-linked song at some events including the World Ice Hockey championships in Bosnia in February and the Asian Rugby Seven series tournament in Incheon last November.

 Hong Kong's government said it deplored the playing of the incorrect song and has since issued a set of guidelines to sports teams in the city to ensure the right anthem is played.